-Distance Learning, also referred to as Distance Education, is the employment of alternative instructional delivery methods to extend programs and services to persons unable to attend classes in the traditional manner.
-CIITS supports student learning through online, hybrid, web-assist, and 2-way video course delivery.
+Distance Learning, also referred to as Distance Education, is the employment of alternative instructional delivery methods to extend programs and services to persons unable to attend college classes in the traditional manner.
+The Center for Instructional Innovation and Technology Services (CIITS) supports student learning through online, hybrid, web-assist, and 2-way video course delivery.
 For more details and contact information, visit CIITS Student Website.
 Phone: 936-261-3283 or email: ciits@pvamu.edu.